AriFordsham/GHCWiki/prelude710/list.md

 ## Concerns for the ecosystem

-Not all concerns are about the libraries themselves.
 The base libraries, and especially the Prelude, are foundations of the larger ecosystem around Haskell.
 How such a change alters that ecosystem should be taken into account.

 - While most code compiles and works as intended with the Foldable changes in, not all does.
 For very large code bases (think 1M lines or more), moving up to a generalized Prelude would take considerable engineering effort.
 Most such installations would probably delay adopting such a Prelude, perhaps for years.